This is the final brief I will be allowed to file

 editorial rights of Mediacom and would require Mediacom to disseminate

-objectionable segments of videotape to a public that may in fact find it
+objectionable segments of videotape to a public that may in fact

 indecent, harmful to children and unacceptable.